 Site icon Pitt Plus3 2026

-Clogs, Windmills, and Everything Dutch
+Clogs, Windmills, and Cheese – Oh My!

 After this, we toured the Anne Frank House.
 Although it was a somber experience, it was fascinating seeing the original rooms the Frank family spent their time hiding away in and seeing the original preserved posters Anne Frank had pinned on her wall above her bed.
 While there, we got to see a new exhibit of the museum featuring the diaries of other children Anne Frank went to school with.
 It was incredible reading each different account of the Holocaust for each child and seeing exactly what they were forced to go through.
 It was a heartbreaking experience but very important and vital to go to while in Amsterdam as the city held mainly a Jewish population at the start of World War II and lost most of their population because of the holocaust by the end of the war.

 While we did not visit any modern companies today, an interesting thing we have noticed in our hotel room is a key card light operator.
 This relates to sustainability within the Netherlands as it allows hotel goers to not worry about forgetting to turn their lights off as they are key operated.
 When a hotel goer leaves their room, they need to bring their key with them which automatically will turn off the lights and turn off the power being used by the room.
 This is very different from hotels I have stayed at within the US as I have only seen it at one hotel before in Arizona and never in Pittsburgh or any other part of the country.
-Our room was interested in how this invention came about and how much energy it has saved for hotels and good it has done on the environment since being used.
+Our room was interested in how this invention came about and how much energy it has saved for hotels and the good it has done on the environment since being implemented into the design of the building.

 Exit mobile version